zappvik/ta-admin-portal/README.md

 - Dark mode support with theme persistence
 - Fully responsive design optimized for mobile and desktop
 - Smart caching for improved performance
+- Read-more toggles for long “Reason” and “Internship” responses in the applications table
+- Built-in feedback button that opens a Microsoft Teams chat with the developer
 - Security-first architecture with protected routes

 ## Tech Stack